Log Cabin Cost

 Summer houses will typically only be used in the warm weather, but a well-insulated garden room can serve many functions and be comfortable all year round.

-The size of the building, number of bedrooms and the final finish will dictate the price, but the average price range is between £50,000-£120,000.
+The size of the building, number of bedrooms and the final finish will dictate the price, but the average price range is between £50,000-£120,000 for a residential wood cabin.

 Apart from the size and design, the type of timber that the log cabin is manufactured from, and the way that it is put together will have an impact on the cost.
 Imported or UK grown Western Red Cedar, or Douglas Fir are popular choices for constructing log cabins, but the price will vary.
 Whether the build is hand scribed or machine jointed will also have an effect on the cost.